shopsys/shopsys/docs/installation/installation-using-docker-application-setup.md

-# Installation Using Docker - application setup
+# Installation Using Docker - Application Setup

 This guide expects that you have already set up your Docker environment.
-If you have not already done that check the [Installation using Docker](./installation-guide.md#installation-using-docker).
+If you have not already done that, check the [Installation using Docker](./index.md#installation-using-docker).

 ## 1. Set up Shopsys Platform application

-Now that the Docker environment is prepared we can setup the application itself.
+Now that the Docker environment is prepared, we can set up the application itself.

 ### 1.1.
-Connect into terminal of the Docker container
+Connect into the terminal of the Docker container

 ```sh
 docker compose exec php-fpm bash